holidayextras/culture/front-end-performance.md

 HTTP/2 will change a lot of this.
 But that's for another (fast approaching) day.

-\* Further talk on this at foot of page.
+\* Further notes on this and combining strategy at the foot of page.

 ## Use a CDN
 Put the assets closer to the user.
 HTML, CSS, JS.
 Make sure everything is loaded from static1 or static4.holidayextras.com.
 These also have the benefit of not including the sizeable HX cookies in every request, where they are completely irrelevant.

 ## Add an Expires header
 One for the IT guys as well.
-The headers should be set, we should have a set strategy for images, css and js.
+The headers should already be set, we should have a set strategy for images, css and js.

 Policies: